HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Action Steps Supportive Resources

-Review current third-party payer contracts to determine if HPV vaccination is reimbursable.
-If not, renegotiate contracts as appropriate.
+Review current Medicaid and private insurance (third-party payer) contracts to determine if HPV vaccination is reimbursable.
+If not, request HPV vaccination as a covered service.

-Identify the expected cost of the vaccine, using the CDC Vaccine Price List.
+Identify the expected cost of the vaccine, using the CDC Vaccine Price List, and determine the most economical way of purchasing the vaccine, such as through the 340B Program.

 Develop an estimate of the potential volume, costs, and revenue associated with provision of HPV vaccination services.